 In partnership with St. Vincent’s staff, University Health Services offers wellness programs throughout the year.

-University Health Services is conveniently located on the east side of F. Page Seibert Hall, next to the football field, with three examination rooms, a treatment room, triage area and on-site CLIA-waived lab.
+University Health Services is conveniently located on the east side of F. Page Seibert Hall, next to the football field.
+The clinic includes three examination rooms, a treatment room, triage area and on-site CLIA-waived lab.

 Incoming Student Prerequisites and Forms